HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/01-chosing_the_node_type.md

   - should be run in a high-security and high-availability environment, due to its critical role,
   - suitable for users who are prepared to run a validator, supporting the chain and earning new tokens through staking.

-*Not sure which option to choose?* If you’re uncertain about which node type suits your needs, consider starting with an RPC node.
+*Not sure which option to choose?* If you're uncertain about which node type suits your needs, consider starting with an RPC node.
 It will allow you to explore the ecosystem and gain familiarity.